 Family Faith Formation Classes

 To register, contact the Parish Office.
+There is also downloadable information and calendar documents here.

 Children participate in classes according to their school grade level from preschool through fifth grade.
 Generally 1st and 2nd graders are preparing for their First Eucharist.
 Children in third grade or above prepare for their First Reconciliation class.
 All groups study Catholic tradition and practice, scripture, prayer/worship, doctrine, service and community.